Kara Sea: Nature reserve

 The Great Arctic State Nature Reserve—the largest nature reserve of Russia—was founded on 11 May 1993, by Resolution No. 431 of the Government of the Russian Federation (RF).
-The Kara Sea Islands section (4,000 km^{2}) of the Great Arctic Nature Reserve includes: the Sergei Kirov Archipelago, the Voronina Island, the Izvestiy TSIK Islands, the Arctic Institute Islands, the Svordrup Island, Uedineniya (Ensomheden) and a number of smaller islands.
+The Kara Sea Islands section (4,000 km^{2}) of the Great Arctic Nature Reserve includes: the Sergei Kirov Archipelago, the Voronina Island, the Izvestiy TSIK Islands, the Arctic Institute Islands, the Sverdrup Island, Uedineniya (Ensomheden) and a number of smaller islands.
 This section represents rather fully the natural and biological diversity of Arctic sea islands of the eastern part of the Kara Sea.

 Nearby, the Franz Josef Land and Severny Island in northern Novaya Zemlya are also registered as a sanctuary, the Russian Arctic National Park.